 Gain trust through user-generated content (UGC)

 Consumers trust other consumers.
 And that trust extends not only to reviews but also to User Generated content.
-Bazaarvoice found that 51% of millennials and 34% of baby boomers would even trust recommendations coming from strangers.
+With tons of great video testimonial software tools available, it is no surprise that Bazaarvoice found that 51% of millennials and 34% of baby boomers would even trust recommendations coming from strangers.
 A testimonial or review online no matter who posts it is held with equal regard as to a recommendation from a close friend.

 92% consumers say that more than any form of advertising they rely on UGC.